Man denies inciting a child to engage in sexual activity at play park

 He said he was not opposed to bail, but if bail was granted it would have to be to an address outside Antrim.

-He added that the accused had alcohol taken at the time of the alleged incident at 7.10pm on Saturday at a “play park in an estate in Antrim”.
+He added that the accused had been drinking at the time of the alleged incident at 7.10pm on Saturday.

 District Judge Liam McNally said he had to take into account two factors.
 First, there was a presumption of innocence and the defendant had indicated he was “not guilty of these offences”.
 The second matter was bail.